EdwardLoa/SQL-Portfolio/Pizza Runner SQL Portfolio.md

 SELECT
 	runner_id,
     	COUNT(order_id) AS No_orders,
-    	SUM(CASE WHEN cancellation IS NULL THEN 1
+    	SUM(CASE WHEN cancellation IS NULL THEN 1 /*quantifying successful order */ ELSE 0
-		 ELSE 0
 		 END)
 		 AS successful_order,
 	ROUND(
-        	(SUM(CASE   WHEN cancellation IS NULL THEN 1 ELSE 0
+        	(SUM(CASE   WHEN cancellation IS NULL THEN 1 /*finding the percentage */ ELSE 0
 			    END)
         	/